|

 i. making inappropriate and deliberate physical contact with another cricketer;

-j. throwing the ball at a cricketer, umpire or another person in an inappropriate and dangerous manner;
+j. throwing the ball at or near a cricketer, umpire or another person in an inappropriate and dangerous manner;

 k. using language or gesture to another cricketer, umpire, team official or spectator that, in the circumstances, is obscene or of a seriously insulting nature; and/or